Women in Sri Lanka: Economic development

+Legal rights and parliamentary representation

+Women have served in the Parliament of Sri Lanka since 1931 and have held high positions in Parliament and the cabinet.
+Three women have become Prime Minister.
+Sirimavo Bandaranaike became the world's first female head of government on 21 July 1960.
+Her daughter, Chandrika Kumaratunga, was president of Sri Lanka's from 1994 to 2005.

-Rape and sexual violence
+Domestic and sexual violence

 Domestic violence

-Two in five women in Sri Lanka gave faced violence by a partner in their lifetime, a government survey has found.
+Two in five women in Sri Lanka have faced violence by a partner in their lifetime, a government survey found.
 Psychological violence at the hands of a partner, that involves emotional abuse or controlling a women's behaviour was recorded at 27.9%, the highest among all forms of violence past decade.
 Physical violence mostly experienced while their partners were drunk also prevailed mostly in the estate region, followed by the rural and urban areas respectively, according to the report.
 It outlined startling details which showed that the kids of most affected mothers were reported to have experienced nightmares, while 4.5% had dropped out of school.
-Women between 15 to 34 years were more prone to all forms of violence.
+Women between 15 and 34 years were more prone to all forms of violence.
 5,891 of child abuse cases were reported in the country from 2012 to 2020.
 According to the UN, 90% of women in Sri Lanka have experienced sexual harassment in public transport.

 Rape

-The age if consent in Sri Lanka is 16 that children below the age of sixteen are not considered able to give consent, thus, a person engaging in sexual relations with someone age 16 or under is recognised as having committed statutory rape.
+The age of consent in Sri Lanka is 16 that children below the age of sixteen are not considered able to give consent, thus, a person engaging in sexual relations with someone age 16 or under is recognised as having committed statutory rape.
 Statutory rape cases increase 35%, in 2021, compared to 2020, the performance report of the Sri Lanka Police for the year 2021 reveals.
 About 1,016 cases were reported in 2020 and in 2021 the number if reported incidents increased to 361.

-Child Marriage
+Child marriage

 The internationally preferred age for marriage is 18 years for both boys and girls.
 Sri Lanka and Nepal are the only countries in South Asia that have specified a minimum age of 18 at which both boys and girls can legally marry.
-Child marriage are extremely low in Sri Lanka, child marriages account for 2% of the marriages on the island.
+Child marriage is rare in Sri Lanka, child marriages account for 2% of the marriages on the island.
 That 2% however, is the result of the drawn-out civil war and unfortified laws.